I. Outlook

 - Users deposit allowed stablecoin assets into the ozUSD Vault contract.

-- If necessary, assets will first be exchanged for DAI through the UniSwap v3 router (following defined slippage limits) and then converted to USDS through the Sky Money Converter.
+- If necessary, assets will first be exchanged for DAI via the UniSwap v3 router (following defined slippage limits) and then converted to USDS through the Sky Money Converter.

 - The conversion rate is 1:1 (DAI:USDS).

-- Users can withdraw/un-stake by destroying ozUSD and automatically redeeming the underlying stablecoin and accumulated rewards for each sUSDS.
+- Users can withdraw/un-stake by destroying ozUSD and automatically redeeming the underlying stablecoins and accumulated rewards for each sUSDS.
 Users can initiate this process by calling the QueueWithdraw function.

-- Users will receive a nonce, which will be used to complete the withdrawal after the cliff period ends.
+- Users will receive a nonce, which is used to complete the withdrawal after the cliff period ends.

 - Once the cliff period ends, users can complete the withdrawal by executing the Withdraw function with the provided nonce.